The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

-Moose have sensitive upper lips that work to identify fresh and hard twigs, shoots, and barks.
+Moose have sensitive upper lips that work to identify fresh and stiff twigs, shoots, and barks.
 This upper lip is also strong enough to grasp, pull and strip branches of shrubs and other foliage.

-These animals have no problems reaching out for various plants when browsing.
-If the tree is too high, a moose will bend down the branches with the help of its strong lips and mouth.
-Similarly, they stand on the hind legs to reach tall vegetation or even jump.
+These animals have no problems reaching out to various plants when browsing.
+If the tree is too high, a moose will bend down the branches with the help of its solid lips and mouth.
+Similarly, they stand on their hind legs to reach tall vegetation or jump.

 Moose are herbivorous, and this means that they feed entirely on vegetation.
 They eat most vegetation, ranging from twigs, shoots, barks, and leaves of plants.

 Moose have to eat a lot daily to maintain their large size.
 On average, a moose can eat up to 70 pounds of food in just a day.
-To keep up the body weight, moose have to consume plenty of calories.
+To keep up the body weight, moose must consume plenty of calories.
 Moose can consume as much as 9770 calories in a single day.

-Moose don’t eat terrestrial plants alone; they have to feed on aquatic plants, too, as they contain sodium.
+Moose don’t eat terrestrial plants alone; they also have to feed on aquatic plants, as they contain sodium.
 They have to feed on these plants to obtain this scarce mineral.

 The season and availability of vegetation largely dictate the diet of moose and the plants they are likely to eat.
-During the warm seasons, they like spending much time in ponds and streams.
+During the warm seasons, they like spending time in ponds and streams.

 At this time, they eat mainly aquatic vegetation in these water sources.
 Moose can feed on water lilies, horsetails, pondweed, and bladderworts.

-In winter, the water is not that desirable, and it’s either too cold or frozen.
+In winter, the water is not that desirable and is either too cold or frozen.
 Moose are forced to eat the few plants that can withstand the harsh winter conditions.
 These are mainly the conifers, shrubs, lichens, and mosses.